Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

 From a chemical coordination standpoint, the crystal structure of CuIr$_2$S$_4$ comprises distinct [IrS$_6$] octahedra and [CuS$_4$] tetrahedra, which serve as the primary units for analyzing structural evolution under pressure, as illustrated in Fig.~S3.
 We find that the most significant structural changes under pressure involve the [IrS$_6$] octahedral framework, as illustrated in Fig.~\ref{fig:4}b.
 The [IrS$_6$] octahedra become increasingly distorted as pressure rises, whereas the [CuS$_4$] tetrahedra are relatively rigid in comparison.
 This differential response is evident in our refinements (see Supplementary Fig.~S2) and reflects the different compressibilities and bonding of the two sublattices.
 The rapid increase in octahedral distortion correlates with each structural phase change, underscoring that the Ir–Ir distances and Ir–S–Ir bond angles are being tuned by pressure into configurations that dramatically alter the electronic ground state.
 These changes reflect the intricate ways in which CuIr$_2$S$_4$ relieves the internal strain and frustration of the Ir–S network under pressure.

 Remarkably, the pressure-induced superconductivity in CuIr$_2$S$_4$ is accompanied by—and evidently intertwined with—these structural transformations.
 This contrasts with many other superconducting spinels (e.g.\ LiTi$_2$O$_4$, CuRh$_2$S$_4$) where superconductivity occurs in the original cubic phase without any symmetry lowering\cite{Ito2003Pressure,Moshopoulou1999Superconductivity,Robbins1967Superconductivity,Suzuki1999Metal, Hagino1995Superconductivity}.
-In CuIr$_2$S$_4$, however, the onset of superconductivity (SC‑I) is associated with leaving the cubic phase and entering an orthorhombic phase (Phase~IV), suggesting a unique superconducting mechanism linked to lattice distortion.
+In CuIr$_2$S$_4$, however, the onset of superconductivity (SC‑I) is associated with leaving the cubic phase and entering an orthorhombic phase (Phase~IV), suggesting a strong coupling between lattice distortions and superconductivity.

 As pressure increases further into the tens of gigapascals, we detect yet another structural modification: two extra diffraction peaks emerge around 11.2° and 15.7° ($2\theta$) at pressures above $\sim$27.3\,GPa (indicated by the green dashed line in Fig.~\ref{fig:4}a).
 These extra peaks intensify with continued compression, indicating the development of a Phase V. The appearance of Phase V around 27\,GPa is particularly intriguing because it coincides with an enhancement of the superconducting $\mu_0 H_{c2}(0)$ (noted above in Fig.~\ref{fig:2}h).
 This Phase~V may represent a subtle reorganization of the orthorhombic structure or a transition to another structure altogether; in either case, its concurrence with changes in superconducting behavior highlights a strong coupling between lattice and superconductivity in CuIr$_2$S$_4$.
 The sequential Phase~I$\to$ Phase~II $\to$ Phase~III $\to$ Phase~IV $\to$ Phase~V transitions are also corroborated by Raman spectroscopy, as detailed in Fig.~S4 \cite{Zwinscher1995Lattice,Ammundsen1999Lattice,Zhang2010Study,Naseska2020Orbitally}.